hongyusu/hongyusu.github.io/_posts/2016-03-17-deploy-elk-stack-on-amazon-aws.md

 ## Logstash

 Logstash is a data collection engine with real time pipeline capability.
 It is able to unify data from different sources.
-It does data cleaness and democratization and eventually pipes data into downstream analytics.
-Logstash works with Elasticsearch and Kibana, and handles all kinds of logging data (e.g., system logs, web logs, IoT logs, databases, and Kafka) as well as event streaming data.
-With [Grok](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) you are able to derive structured data out from unstructured data and with all kinds of plugins you are able to parse data of different format.
+It does data cleanses, democratization, and eventually pipes data into downstream analytics.
+Logstash works well with Elasticsearch and Kibana.
+It handles all kinds of log type data and event streaming data, for example, system log, web log, IoT log, databases, and Kafka.
+Logstash is equipped with a large collection of [input plugins](https://www.elastic.co/guide/en/logstash/current/input-plugins.html) which enables a variety of events to be read into Logstash, [output plugins](https://www.elastic.co/guide/en/logstash/current/output-plugins.html) which sends data to a variety of destinies, ad well as [filter plugins](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html) which parses unstructured data, data of different formats, and describes the properties of events.

 ![](https://www.elastic.co/guide/en/logstash/current/static/images/basic_logstash_pipeline.png)